Pakistan’s coronavirus cases quadruple during the holy month of Ramadan — and show no signs of slowing

 “There is not the kind of satisfaction as I had previously,” he said of praying at home.
 But, he added, “if I survive by not going to the mosque, I have the rest of my life to pray there.”

-Shaiq Hussain in Rawalpindi and Haq Nawaz Khan in Peshawar contributed to this report.
+Shaiq Hussain in Rawalpindi and Haq Nawaz Khan in Peshawar, Pakistan, contributed to this report.